ertyseidohl/computing-etymologies/index.md

 Sources:
 - Marx, L. (2010).
 Technology: The Emergence of a Hazardous Concept.
 Technology and Culture, 51(3), 561–577. doi: 10.1353/tech.2010.0009.
 Retrieved from http://faculty.georgetown.edu/irvinem/theory/Marx-TC-2010-51.pdf

+## Troll

+> Lemme see what I can do.
+Maybe after I post it, we could go trolling some more and see what happens.
+(Chan, 1992)

+> Pilots call the technique "Trolling for Migs" (Saar, 1972)

+Sources:

+- Saar, J. (1972, February 4).
+'Either you do what they want, or you go turn in your wings'.
+Time, 28.
+Retrieved from https://books.google.com/books?id=EkAEAAAAMBAJ&pg=PA28

+- Chan, T. (1992, October 8).
+Retrieved from https://groups.google.com/forum/#!msg/alt.folklore.urban/iNal2CeYkSw/7Mwdly7upPkJ

 ## Weblog

 > The Blog Herald cites the origins of the term weblog to G. Raikundalia & M. Rees, two lecturers from Bond University on the Gold Coast.
 The term was first used in a paper titled "Exploiting the World-Wide Web for Electronic Meeting Document Analysis and Management."
 (Beal, 2014)